 The political shadow over the file

 Argentine football is not a neutral arena.
-President Javier Milei has spent more than a year trying to convert the country’s member-owned clubs into ordinary companies open to private capital, and the association has blocked him at every turn.
+President Javier Milei has spent more than a year trying to turn the country’s member-owned clubs into ordinary companies open to private capital, and the association has blocked him at every turn.

 American prosecutors are reportedly weighing whether to summon former officials of that same government as witnesses.
 Argentina’s security ministry passed material to Washington in 2024, and nothing came of it then.